Nicol: Who the hell is David Agnew?

 Scarlioni neutralises the laser beams which protect the Mona Lisa by altering the refractive index of the air.

 Sue: Apart from the fact that they touched the beams when they were carrying the painting out.
 Amateurs!

-Meanwhile, in the château’s cellar, Romana finds a hidden room that has been bricked up for hundreds of years.
-Duggan breaks the wall down with his shoulder.
+Meanwhile, in the château’s cellar, Romana discovers a room which has been bricked up for hundreds of years.
+So Duggan breaks the wall with his shoulder.

 Sue: Wait!
-It could be a supporting wall!
-Look, the whole set is going to fall down…
+That could be a supporting wall!

 Nicol: Very clever.

-The Doctor wants to get to the bottom of this mystery, so he uses his TARDIS to visit Italy in 1505.
+The Doctor wants to get to the bottom of this mystery, so he jumps into his TARDIS and travels to Italy in 1505.